Teleport

 In this guide, you will:

-- Configure an AWS ElastiCache and MemoryDB for Redis cluster database with IAM authentication.
+- Configure your Amazon ElastiCache or MemoryDB for Redis database with IAM authentication.

 Prerequisites